What Taxes are Involved in Administering the New York Estate?

 Administering the New York Estate

-The obligation to prepare and file tax returns and pay the appropriate tax liability may exist even if the deceased left no probate estate.
-This is due to the fact that jointly held property, life insurance and certain types of transfers by the deceased prior to death are subject to taxation by the state and federal governments.
 Due to the complexities involved, an executor or administrator should not attempt to draft the necessary returns, compute the taxes due nor meet the necessary filing requirements without the supervision and guidance of a lawyer.

 More related articles